 You can specify when and how your attorney can act for certain decisions – be as specific as you want.
 You can also choose for them to start managing your affairs even before you lose mental capacity – or only for some decisions.
-Making a POA does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
+Appointing an attorney does not mean that you will lose control over your finances – it simply allows someone else to manage your finances according to your instructions.
 Your Power of Attorney can be cancelled (revoked) at any time provided you have the capacity to do so.

 Your Will, Advanced Health Directive and Enduring Power of Attorney do not need to be lodged or submitted anywhere.
 Keep a copy in a safe place and give another to your appointed decision-maker, a trusted family member or lawyer/accountant.
 And get back to living!

 This article is not legal advice.
-You should chat to your lawyer or accountant for specific advice on your personal or financial situation.
+You should speak with your lawyer or accountant for specific advice on your personal or financial situation.